Authorization¶

 - view

-# An OpenShift group called `others` is created, as this is named after the CN value.
+# A rolebinding to an OpenShift group called `others` is created, as the group is expected to be created by the groupsync operator, with its name being the CN value.

 # The users spec will be ignored.